swiftlang/swiftly/DESIGN.md

 * System-level package (e.g. homebrew, pkg, apt-get, rpm) that downloads and places the swiftly binary in a system location outside of the user's home directory, often runnable from the user's path
 * Manual compilation of the swiftly binary from this git repository (e.g. from a development environment)

 We'll need an initialization phase, which detects information about the OS and distribution in the case of Linux.
 The initialization mode is also responsible for setting up the directory structure for the toolchains (if necessary), setting up the shell environment for the user, and determining any operating system level dependencies that are required, but missing.
 Swiftly has its own configuration stored in the form of a `config.json` file, which will be created as part of initialization.
+Initialization creates a `env.sh` script that sets the `PATH`, swiftly environment variables `SWIFTLY_HOME_DIR` and `SWIFTLY_BIN_DIR`.
+The user's profile is modified to source this file and set up the environment for using swiftly.
 None of the delivery methods can perform all of these steps on their own.
 System package managers don't normally update all users' profile or update the user's home directory structure directly.

 Swiftly can perform these tasks itself with the capabilities provided by the Swift language and libraries, such as rich argument parsing, and launching system processes provided that the binary is delivered to the user.
 The trigger for the initialization is done via an `init` subcommand with some initialization detection for the other subcommands to help guide users who have gone off track.